piotr-szuberski/contrail-windows-docs/doc/Known_issues/Troubleshooting.md

 **Warning**: The script tries to clear all traces of Windows Contrail along with any leftover state.
 This includes any workload instances (containers).

+**Note**: For ease of use, you can use `Invoke-ScriptInRemoteSessions.ps1` script that will run the cleanup on a remote machine.

 Redeployment of Windows Compute node is required after runnig this script.
 Please refer to [deployment instructions](../Quick_start/deployment.md).